Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 ### Example

 <aside class="notes">
-The following three classes together illustrate a simple example of using an inhertiance-based game architecture.
+The following three classes together illustrate a simple example of using an inheritance-based game architecture.
 In this example, the `Princess` and `Dragon` subclasses each inherit and override the `update(deltaTime:)` function from the base class (`GameObject`), along with whatever custom behaviors and properties the `Princess` and `Dragon` subclasses need themselves.
 </aside>

 ```swift